codebitsofg/codebitsofg/README.md

 # 🛹 Side Projects

-Most of my public work on GitHub is personal side projects that I've created both for testing and feeding my soul with cool looking productions and seeing how far I can get with what I gathered from years of experience.
-Some projects are frontend and some are cloud and backend focus projects.
+Most of my public work on GitHub is personal side projects that I've created both for practising and feeding my soul with cool looking productions and seeing how far I can get with what I gathered from my working years.
+Some projects are frontend and some are cloud and backend focused projects.
 I like trying to implement new experiemental features and beautiful designs that look stunning.
 And these are some of my work I've developed recently.
-Please check my portfolio out for more of them.
-But here are some;
+Check my portfolio out for more of them.
+Here are some;

 ## 📑 [Shore](https://polite-florentine-f52a60.netlify.app/)